Configuration/Tuning (Mecanum Rover)

 Manual Mode

-The basic setup (above) is all that is required to use the rover in Manual mode.
+The basic setup already covers the minimum setup required to use the rover in Manual mode.

 INFO